The Moody Blues: The Other Side of Life and Sur La Mer

 In 1986 they enjoyed renewed success with their album The Other Side of Life and in particular with the track "Your Wildest Dreams" – a US Top 10 hit (and No. 1 on Billboard's Adult Contemporary singles chart for two weeks).
 The song's video garnered a Billboard Video of the Year award after being frequently featured on MTV.
-It was the first of three albums with producer Tony Visconti, best known for his extensive work with T. Rex and David Bowie, who together with synth programmer Barry Radman delivered a modern sound the Moodies had been seeking in order to remain competitive with their pop contemporaries.
+It was the first of three albums with producer Tony Visconti, best known for his extensive work with T. Rex and David Bowie, who together with synth programmer Barry Radman delivered a modern sound the Moodies had been seeking to remain competitive with their pop contemporaries.
 The album's title song also charted in the US at No. 58.

 The Moody Blues performed live at the Birmingham Heart Beat Charity Concert 1986, which raised money for Birmingham Children's Hospital.
 The band played four songs, and later provided backup with Electric Light Orchestra for George Harrison.
 Other performers included Robert Plant and former Moodie Denny Laine (whose set included "Go Now").

 The Moodies continued their MTV success with 1988's Sur La Mer with its single and video, "I Know You're Out There Somewhere" (No. 30 US, No. 52 UK, No. 2 US Mainstream Rock), a sequel to "Your Wildest Dreams".
 Their sound took on an ever-increasingly synthetic and technical quality as Moraz and Visconti began using modern sequencers, samplers and drum machines.
 All the songs were written and sung by Hayward and/or Lodge, as the band came under pressure from their new record company, Polydor Records, who deemed them to be the members who wrote the most commercial songs and had the most commercial voices.
 This approach stood in stark contrast to the more equitable five-way songwriting the group had employed during the late 1960s and the 1970s.